During the COVID-19 pandemic, I am meeting all clients exclusively online.

 People Dealing with Emotional Issues, Trauma Survivors, Individuals with Communication Challenges, Those Seeking Personal Growth, Individuals Coping with Grief and Loss, Substance Use / Abuse, Individuals with Chronic Illness or Disabilities, Anyone Seeking Stress Reduction

-I am dedicated to continue to work toward offering an LGBTQ2S+, BIPoC, Disability Positive Space.
+I am dedicated to continue to work toward offering an LGBTQ2S+, BIPoC, Disability positive and affirming space.

 In today's world, marked by social distancing, heightened anxiety, and ongoing social injustices, many individuals grapple with emotional turmoil and a sense of isolation.